hrgdavor/mi2js/random.thoughts.md

  - [x] initial show event must be fired to avoid incosistencies

 # data source
- - syntax like formatters (name and parameters separated by commas)
+ - syntax like filters (name and parameters separated by commas)
  - yesNo

-# formaters
+# filters
- - formats a value to another value (number,string,object)
+ - filters a value to another value (number,string,object)
- - some textual format examples: date, datetime, datetime-with-seconds ... etc
+ - some textual filter examples: date, datetime, datetime-with-seconds ... etc
  - some are locale specific
    - date (31.12.2015)
    - decimal (1.000,00 or 1,000.00 )
- - format(x,'date') returns x formatted as date
+ - filter(x,'date') returns x filtered as date
- - format(x,['decimal',2]) returns x formatted as decimal (options:[2] , understood as 2 decimal places)
+ - filter(x,['decimal',2]) returns x filtered as decimal (options:[2] , understood as 2 decimal places)
  - null handling
    - ifNull,empty

-## formatters in transitive components
+## filters in transitive components
- - is local formatting needed ?
+ - is local filtering needed ?
  - maybe work on nicer looking data transformation when preparing for ViewPort

 ## renderers
- - render HTML (for short formated texts without using components)
+ - render HTML (for short filtered texts without using components)
- - __actually it is a regualr formatter, but receiving side mut allow the HTML to be injected and not converted to plain text__
+ - __actually it is a regualr filter, but receiving side mut allow the HTML to be injected and not converted to plain text__
  -

 # RenderTable